Breitling. An Early Stainless Steel Pilot’s Chronograph Wristwatch

 By the end of 1962, the reference 809 Cosmonaute was produced with a number of different dial signatures – some with “Cosmonaute”, some with “Navitimer”, some with the Breitling “B” logo and some with the AOPA logo.
 Between the end of 1962 and into 1963, Breitling began to update the dial, using silvered subdials to contrast with the black dial, and slimmer hands.
 By 1964, Breitling replaced the bezel, using a coin-edge instead of the “beads of rice”.

-The present watch is an excellent example of an reference 809, with a beautifully aged dial.
-The outer slide rule has developed a light golden patina, which contrasts nicely against the black dial, subdials, and white AOPA logo.
-Reference 809 Cosmonautes are highly sought after.
+The present watch is an excellent example of an early reference 809, with a beautifully aged dial and desirable beads of rice bezel.
+The outer slide rule has developed a light golden patina, which contrasts nicely against the black dial, silvered subdials, and golden AOPA logo.
+Reference 809 Cosmonautes with the beads of rice bezel are highly sought after, having only been produced for less than two years.
 While the model was produced at the time for the specific purpose of being taken into space, its place in history and timeless design make it wearable today at any occasion.